Cité des Sciences et de l'Industrie

 The Cité des Sciences et de l'Industrie (/fr/, "City of Science and Industry", abbreviated la CSI) or simply CSI is a large science museum in Europe.
 Located in the Parc de la Villette in Paris, France, it is one of the three dozen French Cultural Centers of Science, Technology and Industry (CCSTI), promoting science and science culture.

 About five million people visit the Cité each year.
-Attractions include a planetarium, a submarine (the Argonaute), an IMAX theatre (La Géode) and special areas for children and teenagers.
+Attractions include a planetarium, a submarine (the Argonaute), an aquarium, an IMAX theatre (La Géode) and special areas for children and teenagers.
 The CSI is classified as a public establishment of an industrial and commercial character, an establishment specialising in the fostering of scientific and technical culture.
 Created on the initiative of President Giscard d'Estaing, the goal of the Cité is to spread scientific and technical knowledge among the public, particularly for youth, and to promote public interest in science, research and industry.

-The most notable features of the "bioclimatic facade" facing the park are Les Serres – three greenhouse spaces each 32 metres high, 32 metres wide and 8 metres deep.
+The most notable features of the "bioclimatic façade" facing the park are Les Serres – three greenhouse spaces each 32 metres high, 32 metres wide and 8 metres deep.
 The facades of Les Serres were the first structural glass walls to be constructed without framing or supporting fins.
 Between 30 May, and 1 June 2008, the museum hosted the 3rd International Salon for Peace Initiatives.

 In 2009, the Cité des Sciences and the Palais de la Découverte were brought together in a common establishment, named Universcience, with EPIC status.